tehyoyee/chatting-game-42-transcendence/readme.md

 Prerequisite
 ------------
-versions specified in parenthesis are what we used for development.
+versions we used for development are specified in parenthesis.

 * Docker Desktop (4.10.1)
 or